Can Ball Pythons Live Together? Making Sense of Keeping Pythons in Pairs

 Ball pythons are favored as pets due to their gentle nature and convenient size.

-The answer to this question is more than a simple yes or no, as there are several factors to consider.
+The answer to this question is more than a simple yes or no, as several factors must be considered.

 While ball pythons in the wild may come together to breed, it is rare to see a group or pair of ball pythons living together.
 In captivity, it is essential to remember that just because a ball python was raised in captivity, it does not change the fact that they are naturally solitary creatures.